Capacitor electric vehicle: Other deployments

 In 2001 and 2002 VAG, the public transport operator in Nuremberg, Germany, tested a hybrid bus which uses a diesel-electric drive system with electric double-layer capacitors.

 Since 2003 Mannheim Stadtbahn in Mannheim, Germany, has operated a capa vehicle, an LRV (light-rail vehicle), which uses electric double-layer capacitors to store braking energy.

-Other companies from the public transport manufacturing sector are developing electric double-layer capacitor technology: The Transportation Systems division of Siemens AG is developing a mobile energy storage based on ELDCs called Sibac Energy Storage and also Sitras SES, a stationary version integrated into the trackside power supply.
+Other companies from the public transport manufacturing sector are developing electric double-layer capacitor technology: The Transportation Systems division of Siemens AG is developing a mobile energy storage based on EDLCs called Sibac Energy Storage and also Sitras SES, a stationary version integrated into the trackside power supply.

 Adetel Group has developed its own energy saver named ″NeoGreen″ for LRV, LRT and metros.

-The company Cegelec is also developing an ELDC-based energy storage system.
+The company Cegelec is also developing an EDLC-based energy storage system.

-Proton Power Systems has created the world's first triple hybrid forklift truck, which uses fuel cells and batteries as primary energy storage with ELDCs to supplement them.
+Proton Power Systems has created the world's first triple hybrid forklift truck, which uses fuel cells and batteries as primary energy storage with EDLCs to supplement them.

 University of Southampton spin-out Nanotecture has received a government grant to develop supercapacitors for hybrid vehicles.
 The company is set to receive £376,000 from the DTI in the UK for a project entitled "next generation supercapacitors for hybrid vehicle applications".
 The project also involves Johnson Matthey and HILTech Developments.
 The project will use supercapacitor technology to improve hybrid electric vehicles and increase overall energy efficiency.